Hate crimes are targeted at a person because of hostility or prejudice towards a person’s:

 Why Report Hate Crime?

-You will also help the police to understand the amount of hate crime in your area so they can respond to it.
+Reporting also helps police to understand hate crime in your area so they can respond to it appropriately.

 Reporting makes a difference – to you, your friends, and your life.